Need more Leads?

 A spam trap is an email address solely for catching spammers.
 They look like real email addresses, but have never actually been used to send emails, and have also never been published anywhere on the web.
 If someone scrapes the target domain for all its email addresses, the spam trap email address gets scraped with them.

-Fortunately, a savvy salesperson will never be duped by a spam trap, because savvy salespeople are prospect research experts and know exactly who they’re emailing.
+Fortunately, a savvy salesperson will never be duped by a spam trap because savvy salespeople are prospect research experts and know exactly who they’re emailing.
 If you can’t find the human being associated with the email address in question, don’t email them.
 Better safe than spammy.

 Related: 5 messaging differences between a savvy salesperson and a serial spammer

 Is buying a lead list the right move for your company?
 The answer is usually no, but in some cases, there may not be any other reasonable options.
-To put it simply, lead lists are extremely risky and can very easily hurt your business.
+To put it simply, sales lead lists are extremely risky and can very easily hurt your business.
 If you don’t take care to follow all the laws and all the best practices, you won’t get anything out of your investment.

 This guide is meant to be a resource for startups and other small businesses with minimal marketing budget, who need lead lists to stay afloat.
 Business lead lists typically range from 15 to 40 cents per name on a list of 100 names, which is hardly comparable to the cost of implementing and staffing a marketing strategy.
 Please do your homework, follow the best practices, and handle your data responsibly.